How to Stop Binge Eating: Why It’s Not About Willpower

 Is binge eating is affecting your life?
 Our clinical team has come up with a brief self-assessment quiz that can help you determine if binge eating is negatively impacting you or causing a great deal of distress.
 You can also reach out to us for a complimentary, confidential assessment today or take our binge eating self-assessment quiz today.

-Help for binge eating
+How to get help for binge eating

 Our specialized programming for binge eating provides you with a safe, inclusive healing environment to address emotions, thoughts and behaviors related to binge eating and body image.
 In a small community with others with similar experiences, you will learn and practice a consistent, mindful eating approach while building skills to manage binge eating behaviors.